fastify/github-action-merge-dependabot/README.md

 *Optional* An array of packages that you don't want to auto-merge and would like to manually review to decide whether to upgrade or not.

+### `merge-method`

+*Optional* The merge method you would like to use (squash, merge, rebase).
+Default to `squash` merge.

+### `merge-comment`

+*Optional* An arbitrary message that you'd like to comment on the PR after it gets auto-merged.
+This is only useful when you're recieving too much of noise in email and would like to filter mails for PRs that got automatically merged.

 ## Example usage

 ```yml